5.00 out of 9 votes

 Here’s a full breakdown of how big of a discount our respondents want for their entire shopping cart:

-- Less than 10% savings: 7% of respondents
+- Under 10% savings: 7%

-- 10 – 20% savings: 40% of respondents
+- 10-20% savings: 40%

-- 20 – 30% savings: 33% of respondents
+- 20-30% savings: 33%

-- 30 – 40% savings: 5% of respondents
+- 30-40% savings: 5%

-- 40 – 50% savings: 4% of respondents
+- 40-50% savings: 4%

-- Over 50% savings: 11% of respondents
+- Over 50% savings: 11%

 ✏️

-Note: One interesting aspect is that the most common expectation is a 10 – 20% discount, relatively closely followed by up to 30%.
+Note: One interesting aspect is that the most common expectation is a 10-20% discount, relatively closely followed by up to 30%.
 However, the amount of people wanting a higher discount than that drastically reduces until the amount surpasses 50%.

 This indicates that the expectation of how much a discount should be is pretty moderate, but if it’s possible to find a higher-than-usual discount, customers expect significant savings (over 50%).

-Actual Monthly Savings via Couponing
+Average Monthly Savings via Couponing

-In line with the savings expectations outlined above, most respondents keep an extra $10 – $25 in their pockets thanks to digital coupons.
+In line with the savings expectations outlined above, most respondents keep an extra $10-$25 in their pockets thanks to digital coupons.
 The full breakdown is as follows:

-- Over $100: 4% of respondents.
+- Over $100: 5%

 Naturally, the more expensive a product will be, the bigger the savings offered by a percentage discount offer.
-Considering that the most popular product categories of our survey can have items at wildly different prices and that some respondents come from high-income households, it is entirely plausible that significant monthly discounts ($100+) are achieved via coupon codes too.
+Considering that the most popular product categories of our survey can have items at wildly different prices and that some respondents come from high-income households, it is entirely plausible that significant monthly discounts ($100+) are achieved via coupon codes, too.

 ✏️